 What brought us to our current reality is not what will bring us to our desired future.
 When we keep doing the same things, we can expect the same results.
 High-achieving, high-performance leaders understand these concepts and therefore, they are consistently innovating and implementing new strategies to reach the next level of success.
 Data-driven strategies are used to test the market, understand results, and innovate products and services.
 Business survival depends on these activities.
 Without this level of commitment to research and refinement, organizations become stagnant and will eventually die.

 Unfortunately, finding high-performance practices in the government and nonprofit sectors are few and far between.
 Less than 25% of social sector leaders report using data and research in their daily decision making (Impact & Excellence, 2014).
 This reality is irresponsible and it is time to demand a different model; one focused on results and innovation.
+With this new focus, data can and will change the world.

 Investment in research of an organization’s target market, activities, services and results provides leaders the data needed to create innovative products that best meet their clients’ needs, improves operations by eliminating waste, and improves marketing through more strategic and successful client acquisitions.
 The more a company invests in these types of activities, the more successful they become.
 For example, IBM has spent approximately $6 billion on research.
 IBM’s investors and decision makers understand the correlation between the investment in research and increased growth and sustainability.
 The investment improves their products; increases their efficiency; improves customer services.
 All of these things ultimately lead to increased sales and profit for their shareholders.